The Outflow of the B335 Protostar II: After the Outburst: Observations and Analysis Methods

 \subsubsection{Shock Proper Motion Measurements}

-The individual shock fronts were labeled in Paper 1 (their Figure~1), and are again identified here in Section 3.4, Figure\ \ref{Shock-PM}.
+The individual shock fronts were labeled in Paper 1 (their Figure~1), and are again identified here in Section 3.4.
 The emission knot closest to the protostar, 0E, does show some motion between the 2023 and 2024 images.
 It shows CO, but little shock-excited H$_2$ and [\ion{Fe}{2}] emission.
 On the western side of the outflow, knot 0Wn did not move measurably between 2023 and 2024, but it does show CO, H$_2$ and [\ion{Fe}{2}] line emission.
 The shock front identified as 1E in the 2023 data (Paper 1) changed its appearance so much in 2024 that we could not measure a proper motion with confidence.
 The proper motions of most individual knots of shock-exited emission were measured by computing the correlation of the 2023 and 2024 images in selected sections containing only the knot in question, while varying the spatial offset between the two image sections.
 The maximum of the correlation matrix gives the shift of the knot between the two images, i.e., the proper motion.
 For the complex bow shocks at larger distance from the protostar, we have tried to divide the shock front up into smaller sub-regions.
 For the faint shock fronts 2E, and the knots immediately next to the protostar, 0E, 0Wn, and 0Ws, we had to resort to measuring the proper motion by tracking the flux maximum of the knots on contour maps.
 The knots in this region close to the protostar were not sufficiently separated spatially for the cross-correlation technique to work reliably.
 The errors of the proper motion measurements are dominated by the complexity of the flux distribution and the changes in the shape of the shock-excited knots over the course of the year between the observations.
 We estimate that in the best case the isolated, small and bright shock front 3E can be measured with one pixel error in the zoomed image, i.e., approximately 2 mas.
-On the other hand, the faint shock 2E, situated in complex extended reflection nebulosity, can probably only be measured to a precision of 20 mas.
+On the other hand, shock 2E, appearing faint in the F444W image and being situated in complex extended reflection nebulosity, can probably only be measured to a precision of 20 mas, and for this reason, we do not include its proper motion in Table I in Section 3.5.
 The variability of the reflection nebula and the measured proper motion vectors will be discussed in sections 3.4 and 3.5.